 Academic planning's importance lies in its utility.
 Without planning ahead, your progress towards completing your degree at UNC Asheville may be hampered or delayed.
 Your academic advisor can be your best resource regarding academic planning, but the responsibility to make the most of your advising relationship ultimately lies with you.

 How do I get an advisor?

-You can change your advisor at any time, after your first semester, based on your personal and academic needs.
-You can also have multiple advisors for multiple academic interests (for instance, if you are majoring in Management but also interested in Education, you can have an advisor from each discipline).
+You can change your advisor at any time after your first semester, based on your personal and academic needs.
+You can also have multiple advisors for multiple academic interests (for instance, if you are majoring in Management but also interested in Philosophy, you can have an advisor from each discipline).

-If you have not officially declared your major and want to change or add an advisor, you need to visit OneStop Student Services in University Hall to pick up a "Request for an Advisor" form.
+If you have not officially declared your major and want to change or add an advisor, you need to bring a completed "Request for an Advisor" form to OneStop.
 Take the form to the faculty member you want as an advisor and have him/her sign the form.
 Once completed, return the form to OneStop Student Services for processing.